Costinteo/rust-workshop/README.md

 # Rust Workshop 2023

-Rust Workshop held by UniBuc, Politehnica University of Bucharest and NXP.
+Rust Workshop held by University of Bucharest, Politehnica University of Bucharest and NXP.